AviatrixSystems/Docs/StartUpGuides/aviatrix-cloud-controller-startup-guide.rst

 Controller must be launched on a public subnet of a VPC.

-The recommended way to launch the Controller is by our CloudFormation script.
+If you select the Aviatrix BYOL AMI, the recommended way to launch the Controller is by our CloudFormation script.
 Follow the instruction `here <https://github.com/AviatrixSystems/AWSQuickStart>`__ to launch a controller instance in a selected region.

-To launch the controller manually, follow `this document. <http://docs.aviatrix.com/StartUpGuides/aws_manual_startup_guide.html>`_
+For all other AMIs, you need to launch the controller manually, follow `this document. <http://docs.aviatrix.com/StartUpGuides/aws_manual_startup_guide.html>`_

 Access the Controller
 =======================